blinkinput/blinkinput-android/README.md

 This method should be called in activity's `onStart` method.
 It will initialize background processing thread and start native library initialization on that thread.

 ##### <a name="recognizerView_resume"></a> [`resume()`](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerView.html#resume())
 This method should be called in activity's `onResume` method.
 It will trigger background initialization of camera.
+After camera is loaded, it will start camera frame recognition, except if scanning loop is paused.

 ##### <a name="recognizerView_pause"></a> [`pause()`](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerView.html#pause())
 This method should be called in activity's `onPause` method.
 It will stop the camera, but will keep native library loaded.